This content was last updated on 2024 November 1st

 Why avoid snow?

 It is impossible to guarantee that you will not encounter snow on the PCT at any time.
-This information is meant to be a good resource for general predictions of trail conditions. ultimately you are responsible for your own choices and your own safety.
+This information is meant to be a good resource for general predictions of trail conditions. ultimately you are responsible for your own choices, preparations, and safety.

-Personally speaking, If I'm going to leave any snow equiptment at home, first it will be traction devices, not arrest devices.
+Personally speaking, If I'm going to leave any snow equiptment at home it will be traction devices not arrest devices.
 If you have traction but no arrest, you are betting your life that you will not fall.
 If you have arrest but no traction, then you are planning to fall, but still be safe.
 When the snow is slushy neither traction nor arrest work well, but that still leads me to the same decision.

 In case you encounter unexpected snow and have only trekking poles, it's a good idea to learn and practice self-arrest using a trekking pole.
 It's not nearly as effective as an ice axe or whippet, but a good skill to have as a back-up.

-Its folly to make even general predictions of snow melt until the snow stops accumulating.
-That is usualy by May 1st.
-Many years have seen significant new snow accumulation in April and even May.
+Its folly to predict snow melt before the snow stops accumulating.
+That is typically by May 1st, but not always.
 The last snowfall of 2024 was June 16th.

 Zero Day + 3 weeks

-The sections normally clear out in this order:
+The sections typically clear of snow in this order:

 1. Section I, North (Naches Pass to Snoqualmie Pass)